 Udet joined the Luftwaffe in June 1935 as a colonel and a year later was appointed head of the Technical Office of the Air Ministry.
 In this post Udet was responsible for the introduction of the Junkers Stuka and the Messerschmitt Bf109.

 During the Second World War he rose to the rank of colonel general and Director of Air Armaments.
 In 1940 pilots began to complain that the Spitfire was superior to German aircraft.
 Later Adolf Hitler and Hermann Goering both accused him of being responsible for the defeat of the Luftwaffe during the Battle of Britain.
-He was also criticized for neglecting the development of new heavy bombers.
+He was also criticized for neglecting the development of new heavy bombers. life.

 Adolf Hitler was embarrassed by Udet's death and the Nazi Government issued a statement that Udet had been accidentally killed while testing out a new weapon.
 The award-winning play, The Devil's General by Carl Zuckmayer, was based on Udet's life.